SamueleD98/final_assignment/README.md

  <b>if</b> the user press enter during a one second interval
   cancel the goal
  <b>else</b>
-  decrease the countdown variable by one second
+  decrease the countdown variable by one
   <b>if</b> countdown is equal to zero
    cancel the goal
 </pre>

 The *countdown* variable corresponds to the number of seconds the program will wait the robot to reach the target before it will cancel the goal.
 The variable is given as a parameter in the previously mentioned launch file.
 Also, it has a default value of 150 seconds if the program can't manage to find the parameter.

 In order to interrupt an input operation after a given time, the [selectors module](https://docs.python.org/3/library/selectors.html) is used.
-This module provides access to the select() system call, which allow a program to monitor multiple file descriptors, waiting until one or more of the file descriptors become "ready" for some class of I/O operation.
+This module provides access to the *select()* system call, which allows a program to monitor multiple file descriptors, waiting until one or more of the file descriptors become "ready" for some class of I/O operation.
 A file descriptor is considered ready if it is possible to perform the corresponding I/O operation without blocking.
-In this particular case, the desired operation is a *READ* operation on the *stdin*.
+In this particular case, the desired operation is a *Read* operation on the *stdin*.
 The select call will try to read for one second before returning.

 Since the user's possible inputs are integers as commands and floats as coordinates, the program needs to elaborate them as so.
-To prevent errors due to inputs with different types, some try/except statements are implemented.
+To prevent errors due to inputs of different types, several try/except statements are implemented.

 ## Middleman node
 The system gives the user the chance to directly control the robot thanks to the *teleop_twist_keyboard*.
 Since the keyboard should be enabled only when the user explicitly ask to control the robot, an intermediary must exist between the *teleop_twist_keyboard* and the robot itself (that's why the node is called *middleman*).
 This node will write the velocity commands given by the *teleop_twist_keyboard* on the `/cmd_vel` topic only when the user asks to (command number 2).